top of page

 Japanese people

-The table below shows the average level of English proficiency in Asia.
+The table below illustrates the average English proficiency levels across Asia:

 Very high and high